canonical/subiquity/DESIGN.md

     change in the model objects which are considered 'interesting', see below, so it is possible to transition from here to the previous state.
- 4. It runs "curtin install" and waits for that to finish.
+ 4. It runs "curtin install" (in multiple steps) and waits for that to finish.
  5. It waits for the model objects that feed into the cloud-init config to be configured.
  6. It creates the cloud-init config for the first boot of the